minprog/adventure/more/index.md

 Now that you are sure the game is playable using the Tiny and Small maps, let's implement the remaining feature needed to be able to play the Crowther map as well.
 As seen above, the data file contains descriptions for objects that are placed in the game (each in a default room) and then picked up, taken along, and dropped again by the player.
 The Crowther game is designed in a way that some routes can only be taken when the player is carrying certain objects.

-Seeing items in the game should look like this:
+Seeing items when walking around in the game should look like this (this is the long description):

     You are inside a building, a well house for a large spring.
     KEYS: a set of keys